-Recommendation 50: It is recommended that the Town delegate to the Treasurer and the Director of Planning in collaboration with the Director of Parks and Open Space and the Town Solicitor, the administration of the Parkland Dedication By-Law.
-The Director of Planning, in collaboration with the Director of Parks and Open Space and the Town Solicitor shall be authorized to:
+Recommendation 52: It is recommended that the Town delegate to the Treasurer and the Director of Planning in collaboration with the Director of Parks and Open Space and the Manager of Realty Services the administration of the Parkland Dedication By-Law.
+The Treasurer and the Director of Planning, in collaboration with the Director of Parks and Open Space and the Town Solicitor shall be authorized to:

-- Negotiate parkland dedication and/or cashin-lieu for each development application, in accordance with the provisions of the Town's Parkland Dedication By-Law and the policies of the Official Plan; - Maintain records of all lands and cash-inlieu received and including all expenditures from the cash-in-lieu parkland reserve fund.
-The cash-in-lieu parkland dedication record and associated financial statements shall be reported to the Town Treasurer; and, - Review the Parkland Dedication By-Law to determine its effectiveness both in terms of its regulatory context and in its consistent application.
-The review shall include consultation with Council, other Town staff and affected stakeholders within the Town.
+- Negotiate parkland dedication and/or cashin-lieu for each development application, in accordance with the provisions of the Town's Parkland Dedication By-Law and the policies of the Official Plan; and, - Maintain records of all lands and cash-inlieu received and including all expenditures from the cash-in-lieu parkland reserve fund.
+The cash-in-lieu parkland dedication record and associated financial statements shall be reported to the Town Treasurer.

-When should the New By-law be reviewed?
+Monitoring and When should the New By-law be reviewed?